KainosSoftwareLtd/vision-processing-web-tool/README.md

       a if in doubt scale down rather up up (to amount features becoming blocky pixels)

 8. In preprocessing we rescale inputs to between 0-1 for all pixel values - this is a great explanation why its useful - https://www.linkedin.com/pulse/keras-image-preprocessing-scaling-pixels-training-adwin-jahn/

+9. You will not be able to connect a usb to the VM - if you know a solution please do inform an organiser.